 The Invention of Wings is an American historical novel by Sue Monk Kidd, set in the early 1800s in Charleston.
 The story chronicles the life of Sarah Grimké, an aristocrat and her slave Hetty “Handful”, who was given to her as a gift her on her eleventh birthday, and both women’s struggle for liberation.

 Hetty’s mother, Charlotte, told her folk tales of her ancestors in Africa; how they could fly over trees and clouds, and how they had lost their wings when they were captured and sold to slavery.
 This tale fueled Hetty’s dream that someday she would be a free black woman.
-In the meantime, she took after her mother as seamstress of the Grimké family, and endured the struggles of slavery and the eventual loss of Charlotte.
+In the meantime, she took after her mother as the seamstress of the Grimké family and endured the struggles of slavery and the eventual loss of Charlotte.

 In the Grimké household, Sarah, the middle daughter of a prosperous and prominent lawyer, fought for freedom from her societal constraints.
 After accidentally witnessing the whipping of a slave at age three, she developed a speech impediment and became socially awkward.
 She also became unwaveringly opposed to slavery and its brutal laws.
 Sarah fell in love with her father’s books and was determined to become a lawyer like him.
-However, women’s rights at the time would not allow her pursue her ambitions.
-Despite the challenges and painful sacrifices, Sarah became a leader in abolition and one of the earliest feminists, and was joined by her younger sister Angelina.
+However, women’s rights at the time would not allow her to pursue her ambitions.
+Despite the challenges and painful sacrifices, Sarah became a leader in abolition and one of the earliest feminists and was joined by her younger sister Angelina.

 Pros and Cons

 The story is fast-paced and extremely descriptive.
 Sue uses the old American vocabulary to bring the characters to life, using adjectives accurately to paint a vivid picture.
 You could almost see, feel and touch the scenes in the book.

 It’s about Girl-Power focusing on two women’s friendship and how they overcame their lives difficulty and triumphed.